albertklorer/pandas_imputer/README.md

 # pandas_imputer

 Imputer for pandas dataframes.
-Implemented using classification trees and forests.
+Works best with data that is highly correlated and consists of many similiar records.